 Michelle Pfeiffer’s Big Secret

-Being a celebrity of elite status like Michelle Pfeiffer means a lot of things.
-First and foremost, the whole world is watching her.
 You probably can’t even remember the first time you saw her because it seems like she’s been on your screens forever.
-Whether it was being catwoman in the famous Batman movie franchise, a musical like Hairspray, or a classic like Scarface, she has always been exceptional at what she does.
+Whether it was being catwoman in the famous Batman movie franchise, a musical like Hairspray, or a classic like Scarface, she has always been captivating.

 Being an A-lister like Michelle means that people see her as a role model.
 Unlike other famous beauties, Michelle has always taken this responsibility seriously.
-She has never been the type to get caught up in scandals or set a bad example for her fans.
+She’s never been the type to get caught up in scandals or set a bad example for her fans.

 As with any female celebrity, people love to look for flaws.
 But Michelle Pfeiffer is one of the few Hollywood actresses that opted not to get plastic surgery.
 Instead, she is aging gracefully and very –shockingly– slowly.
 Naturally, everyone is asking: what’s her secret?